gcanti/fp-ts/docs/modules/Record.ts.md

 ## mapWithIndex

-Map a record passing the keys to the iterating function
+Map a `Record` passing the keys to the iterating function.

 **Signature**